ryanslikesocool/UnityFoundation/README.md

 Access essential data types and collections to define the base layer of functionality for apps and games.

 ## Notice
 Unity Foundation and its submodules are not considered production-ready.
+Breaking changes are common and support is limited.

 ### Submodules
 Foundation provides multiple submodules.
 These are optional, but live under the Foundation umbrella.